-With temperatures finally rising and Spring on its way, its time to revamp your golf bag and add a new piece of equipment; a brand new golf GPS.
-Lets face it, you aren’t Tiger Woods, and you probably don’t have your personal caddy, but that doesn’t mean you can’t play like the big boys!
+With golf season finally here, its time to revamp your golf bag and add a new piece of equipment; a brand new golf GPS.
+Lets face it, you aren’t Tiger Woods, and you probably don’t have your personal caddie, but that doesn’t mean you can’t play like the big boys!
 Whether you golf alone, with a group of buddies, or just trying to fit in with some clients from work, the best golf GPS device you can get your hands on will surely help improve your game.

 What is a Golf GPS?